-- 1.1 To note the contents of this report. - 1.2 To agree to keep the Members' Code of Conduct and the Council's "Arrangements" under annual review and to recommend to Council any subsequent amendments in the light of experience. - 1.3 To approve the updated Member / Officer Protocol and agree that it be included in the Council's Constitution.
+- 1.1 To note the contents of this report. - 1.2 To agree to keep the Members' Code of Conduct and the Council's "Arrangements" under annual review and to recommend to Council any subsequent amendments in the light of experience.

 - 2.1 The Localism Act 2011 ("the Act") made fundamental changes to the system of regulation of standards of conduct for elected and co-opted Members.
 These new arrangements came into effect on 1st July 2012.
 The Act required that local authorities adopted a code of conduct consistent with the seven Nolan Principles of public life and that Principal Authorities put in place "Arrangements" to deal with allegations that Councillors had failed to comply with the Members' Code of Conduct.
 Principal Authorities were also required to appoint at least one "Independent Person" who would be consulted as part of the Council's "Arrangements". - 2.2 The Full Council at its meeting on 25 June 2012 formally adopted the Borough Council's Members' Code of Conduct and its "Arrangements" which are attached to this report at Appendix 1 and Appendix 2 respectively.
 As part of its "Arrangements", the Full Council at its meeting on 22 May 2013 appointed Barbara Pears and Sarah Greatorex following a public recruitment exercise as the Council's Independent Persons for a term of four years. - 2.3 The Act also introduced a new interest's regime which included a new register of Members' interests.
-The Government published amended guidance in September 2013 for councillors on interests ("Openness and transparency on personal interests a guide for councillors") which has been circulated to all Borough Councillors and to every Town and Parish Council within the Borough. - 2.4 The Act places on the Borough Council a statutory duty to promote and maintain high standards of conduct for its elected and co-opted members. - 2.5 The Committee at its meeting on 14 October 2014 last reviewed the Council's Localism Act processes and this report seeks to review our subsequent experience to date.
+The Government published amended guidance in September 2013 for councillors on interests ("Openness and transparency on personal interests a guide for councillors") which has been circulated to all Borough Councillors and to every Town and Parish Council within the Borough. - 2.4 The Act places on the Borough Council a statutory duty to promote and maintain high standards of conduct for its elected and co-opted members.
+The full council has in turn delegated this function to this Committee as part of its terms of reference. - 2.5 The Committee at its meeting on 13 October 2015 last reviewed the Council's Localism Act processes and this report seeks to review our subsequent experience to date.